Limbicnation/multi-vision-toolkit/README.md

 ## 🔧 Troubleshooting

 - **Memory Issues**: Use `--variant base` for lower VRAM usage or close other GPU processes
-- **Model Loading**: Ensure `transformers` is updated from git source for Qwen (`pip install git+https://github.com/huggingface/transformers.git --upgrade`) or clear cache.
+- **Model Loading**: Ensure `transformers` is updated from git source for both Qwen and Janus-Pro-1B: `pip install git+https://github.com/huggingface/transformers.git --upgrade` or clear cache.
 - **Image Errors**: Verify image format and permissions
+- **Janus-Pro-1B "multi_modality" Error**: If you see an error about "model type `multi_modality` not recognized", your transformers library is too old.
+The Janus-Pro-1B model REQUIRES the latest version directly from GitHub: `pip install git+https://github.com/huggingface/transformers.git --upgrade`
 - **Qwen Model Errors**: Ensure `transformers` is installed from GitHub and `qwen-vl-utils` with the `[decord]` feature is installed.
 The non-AWQ version of Qwen is now used by default.
 If it fails, it will fall back to CLIP.
 For performance, consider installing `flash-attn`.
 - **KeyError: 'qwen2_5_vl'**: This indicates your `transformers` library is too old or not installed from the git source.
 Update with `pip install git+https://github.com/huggingface/transformers.git --upgrade`.
 - **Model Download Issues**: Check your internet connection and HuggingFace token if models fail to download.
 See below for setting up a token.
 - **Folder Drag and Drop**: When dragging folders, the application will recursively scan for all supported image files in all subdirectories.
-- **Qwen "IncompleteBody" Error**: If encountering network errors during Qwen model downloads, use the provided `clone_local_models.sh` script to download models directly (see Local Model Storage below).
+- **Model Download "IncompleteBody" Error**: If encountering network errors during model downloads, use the provided `clone_models.sh` script to download models directly (see Local Model Storage below).
 - **Qwen Character Encoding Issues**: The toolkit now automatically applies encoding fixes to clean problematic text output from the Qwen model.

 ### Setting Up HuggingFace Token